LowikC/kaggle_sealion/README.md

 --- https://arxiv.org/pdf/1605.02305.pdf: use classification instead of regression (for depth map): uniformly quantize the output, in log space.
 It's a good, I will try this tomorrow.
 07/05/2017: Election day
 - With ELU and SGD, loss goes down to 0.41, and keep decreasing.
 Good news is that the count seems not to bad, but pups are hard to detect.
+07/05/2017
+- Created function to compute the prediction on a full image
+- Start learning with quantized target in log space, with nbins=128 (more takes a lot of memory) 08/05/2017
+- First try with quantization failed: we predict only 0 (the classes are too much imbalanced).
+Loss decreases to 2.20 but stop decreasing after 2 epochs
+- Spend a lot of time to find a way to put weights on each class.
+But second try is still bad: put low weights on class #0 (background, 0.001), and predict only 1...
+- With a weight = 0.01, we predict different values, but still far from the target.
+I shoudl try to debug it with identity + noise.
+09/05/2017
+- Manually alternate between loss: the loss on count doesn't seem to learn anything (loss doesn't decrease).
+I'd like to try to learn it on bigger patches (like 224x3).
+- Besides, new epochs with mse didn't improve the previous model.